 Founded in the fall of 1999, the Center’s mission is to create an environment where people can engage with one another face to face around the issues that most deeply touch our lives, helping to build meaningful community through dialogue and creative interchange.

 The Center sponsors lecture programs held in Reidy Friendship Hall at All Souls: hour-long presentations by speakers (free and open to the public) preceded by refreshments and followed by a discussion.
 Past speakers have included Arthur Schlesinger, Jr., Gary Hart, Geoffrey Canada, Katrina vanden Heuvel, William Sloane Coffin, Eugenie Scott, Dan Wakefield and Cornel West.

-If you would like more information on the Adult Education Program and the Lifelines Center, please contact Rev. David Robb at David@AllSoulsNYC.org or (212) 535-5530.
+If you would like more information on the Adult Education Program and the Lifelines Center, please email Rev. David Robb or call (212) 535-5530.